lindseysim/interaction-handler/README.md

 ##### End interaction vs. interrupt #####

 Ending an interaction simply ends the interaction.
-Interrupting the interaction attempts to end the interaction, but may be rejected, depending on whether a `checkInterrupt` callback exists for the interaction is therein canceled.
+Interrupting the interaction attempts to end the interaction, but may be rejected, depending on whether a `checkInterrupt` callback exists for the interaction and is therein canceled.
 However, if confirmed, interrupt will eventually route to `endInteraction()`.
 Additionally, the default state of an `endInteraction()` call is that it is not a 'cancel' event.
 An interaction ended through `interrupt()` sets the `cancel` parameter to `true`.

 ##### Default listeners #####